SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/howto/register-idp.md

 4. We will manually add those subdomains and custom domain names
 5. Repeat the process for other top-level domain

+> [!NOTE]
-**Note:** For those who do not use a custom domain name or subdomain name for your UPN/SuperOffice usernames, do not need to fill out the form for subdomains and custom domain names below.
+> If you do not use a custom domain name or subdomain name for your UPN/SuperOffice usernames, you do not need to fill out the form for subdomains and custom domain names.

 <!-- Referenced links -->
 [1]: map-idp-usernames.md